Truth Telling in a World of Lies-

 It’s an opportunity.

-Like any trial the last eight months has been an opportunity to learn to love and trust God even when life is a lot less than easy and the answers are hard to find.
+Like any trial in life, the last eight months has been an opportunity to learn to love and trust God even when life is messy and complicated and the answers are hard to find (Romans 1:17, 2nd Corinthians 5:7).
 It’s been an opportunity to trust and to proclaim the goodness of God even when He has felt far away.
-It’s been opportunity to show the world what faith really looks like (Hebrews 11:1).
+It’s been opportunity to show my unbelieving friends and neighbors what faith looks like in action (Hebrews 11:1).

-I know this likely won’t be last time I will be given an opportunity that feels like a test.
-I am hoping and praying that the next time an opportunity disguised, as a misfortune comes around I will have the wisdom to recognize it for what it is sooner.
+I know this likely won’t be last time I will be given an opportunity that feels like a test and a trial (1st Peter 1:6, 1st Thessalonians 3:2-4).
+I am hoping and praying that the next time an opportunity comes disguised as a misfortune comes around I will have the wisdom to recognize it for what it is sooner (James 1:2-4).

 Be the Leader you Want to see